umbraco/UmbracoDocs/Contribute/Issues/index.md

 ![New issue on GitHub](images/new-issue.png)

 We've setup a template that we recommend using when creating an Issue on the tracker.
-The template gives you a few questions to answer, in order to give the best explanation of what you are reporting / want to discuss.
+The template gives you a few questions to answer, in order to give the best explanation of what you are reporting / want to discuss!